 Constants currently recognized:

 5 + 6 # binary operations not 7 # unary operations 5 < 6 # comparisons range(3) # built-ins

 Literals are the one obvious source of constants, but also most likely other optimization steps like constant propagation or function inlining will be.
 So this one should not be underestimated and a very important step of successful optimizations.
 Every option to produce a constant may impact the generated code quality a lot.

 The folding of constants is considered implemented, but it might be incomplete in that not all possible cases are caught.
 Please report it as a bug when you find an operation in Nuitka that has only constants as input and is not folded.

-At the core of optimizations there is an attempt to determine values of variables at run time and predictions of assignments.
+At the core of optimizations, there is an attempt to determine the values of variables at run time and predictions of assignments.
 It determines if their inputs are constants or of similar values.
-An expression, e.g. a module variable access, an expensive operation, may be constant across the module of the function scope and then there needs to be none, or no repeated module variable look-up.
+An expression, e.g. a module variable access, an expensive operation, may be constant across the module of the function scope and then there needs to be none or no repeated module variable look-up.

 Consider e.g. the module attribute __name__ which likely is only ever read, so its value could be predicted to a constant string known at compile time.
 This can then be used as input to the constant folding.